NET WORTH: Unknown

 BACKGROUND: Jonathan Lavine graduated from Columbia College, and holds an MBA from Harvard Business School.
 He began his career at Drexel Burnham Lambert in mergers and acquisitions, and also worked at McKinsey & Company as a consultant.
 In 1993, Lavine joined Bain Capital’s private equity group and in 1997 founded Bain Capital Credit.
 Lavine is currently the co-managing partner of Bain Capital.

 EDUCATION & YOUTH: Lavine and Jeannie are longtime supporters of City Year, an organization that addresses the drop out crisis.
-In the 1990s, when Lavine was still a Harvard Business School student, he offered to sponsor a City Year volunteer for $18, an amount symbolic in the Jewish faith.
+In the 1990s, when Lavine was still a Harvard Business School student, he offered to sponsor a City Year volunteer for $18, a symbolic value in the Jewish faith.
 Lavine has chaired the board of trustees of the organization since 2013 and in 2012, the couple gave $10 million to City Year.

 Apart from City Year, a few years ago the Lavines provided a $5 million grant to the Harvard Humanitarian Initiative (HHI).
 In 2011, Jonathan Lavine and Gerry Lenfest established a $5 million match for Core Curriculum at Columbia University The Lavines, via their foundation, have also supported places like Berklee College of Music, Hebrew Union College, and Stand for Children Leadership Center.